 There’s a lot to learn about Alzheimer’s disease and related dementias, but if you’re new here, it’s helpful to start with a basic understanding of the diagnosis process, symptoms and stages, and answers to some frequently asked questions like, “What’s the difference between Alzheimer’s and dementia?

 Sometimes it helps to hear from others who have dealt with a situation just like yours.
 We’re all on this journey together and can learn a lot from each other.
 Select a topic to get advice from experts and other caregivers.

 This course is made up of five classes that can be completed within 5-15 minutes at your own pace, on your own schedule.
 You’ll walk away with practical care techniques and valuable insight for providing better care to a loved one with Alzheimer’s disease or other dementia.

 Capturing and leveraging memories that trigger an emotional response can effectively help manage the behaviors of someone with Alzheimer’s or other dementias.
 The resources you’ll find in this section offer ideas and best practices for evoking memories to benefit a family member with dementia.

 Prevent Wandering Behaviors

 Check out the resources of the Prevent Wandering℠ program to help protect your loved one from the potential dangers of wandering.
-And sign up your older adult for the Missing Senior Network℠, a free web service that can help locate a loved one who goes missing or becomes lost.

 Make Your Business Alzheimer’s Friendly